Rat Race (film): Plot

-Randy and his family, at the insistence of their daughter, visit a museum to Nazi Klaus Barbie, believing it to be about Barbie the doll.
-They steal Adolf Hitler's staff car after Duane and Blaine sabotage their vehicle.
-When his family insist they end the trip, Randy drugs them with sleeping pills and bundles them into a semi-truck.
+Randy and his family, at the insistence of their daughter Kimberly after he forces her to defecate out of the window of their mini-van to avoid stopping, visit a museum dedicated to a famous Nazi, Klaus Barbie, mistakenly believing it to be about Barbie the doll.
+After the family (who are Jewish) awkwardly leave the museum, they steal Adolf Hitler's staff car after Duane and Blaine sabotage their mini-van.
+While driving the staff car, the family is attacked by an all-female biker gang and Randy, who burns his tongue after the dashboard cigarette lighter accidentally ejects directly into his mouth, drives them into a large gathering honoring World War II veterans, unaware of how his slurred speech and disheveled appearance insults them.
+Later at a diner when his family insist they end the trip, Randy drugs them by slipping sleeping pills into their milkshakes and bundles them into a semi-truck heading for Silver City.

-Nick chooses not to participate but changes his mind when he meets Tracy Faucet, who gives him a lift in her helicopter.
-She uses it to attack her cheating boyfriend, then having damaged the helicopter she and Nick steal the boyfriend's truck and form a romantic relationship while driving to Silver City.
+Nick chooses not to participate, but changes his mind when he meets Tracy, an independent pilot who gives him a lift in her helicopter.
+She decides to visit her boyfriend, Shawn, on the way, who she finds cheating on her with another woman, Charleen, in his backyard, so she attacks him by using the helicopter to chase him into the desert.
+Now having damaged her helicopter and with police on the way to arrest them, she and Nick steal her ex-boyfriend's truck together and form a romantic relationship while driving to Silver City.

-Enrico is more excited by the race than the money but falls asleep at the start, only waking hours later.
-He gets a ride from Zack, an ambulance driver delivering a transplant heart.
-Enrico inadvertently drops the heart out of the window, whereupon it is stolen by a dog, which is then electrocuted on an electric fence.
-Zack decides to kill Enrico to replace the missing heart.
-Enrico escapes by boarding a passing train where he drops his key in a baby's diaper and, retrieving it, is mistaken for a pedophile.
-He is thrown out at Silver City station and is the first to reach the locker, only to fall asleep upon unlocking it.
+Enrico is more excited by the race than the money, but falls asleep standing up in the hotel lobby, only waking hours later.
+He gets a ride from Zack, an ambulance driver delivering a transplant heart, who offers Enrico a lift in order to avoid a lawsuit from Gloria Allred, who witnessed Zack hit him with his van.
+Enrico inadvertently drops the heart out of the window, whereupon it is stolen by a stray dog, which is then electrocuted on an electric fence.
+Deeming the heart unusable, Zack plans to kill Enrico, who has no family or friends, to replace the missing heart.
+However, Enrico escapes by jumping onto a passing train, where he drops his locker key in a baby's diaper and, while retrieving it, is mistaken for a pedophile by the parents.
+He is thrown out at Silver City Station and is the first to reach the locker, only to fall asleep before opening it.